GenAI4PM 2025

 Cristina Cabanillas is a professor at the University of Seville, where she conducts research in the field of business process management and process mining.
 With a strong academic foundation, she has explored resource management and process optimization, contributing to both theoretical advancements and practical applications.
 Cristina has been actively involved in investigating how generative AI, particularly large language models, can enhance process mining techniques.
 Her work focuses on leveraging these models to improve process model discovery and analysis, enabling more intuitive and automated interpretations of complex process data.
 Through her publications and collaborations, Cristina is advancing the integration of generative AI into process mining, bridging the gap between cutting-edge AI technologies and real-world process improvement.

-Alessandro Berti is a Ph.D. student at RWTH Aachen University, affiliated with the Process and Data Science (PADS) group.
+Alessandro Berti is a Software Engineer at RWTH Aachen University, affiliated with the Process and Data Science (PADS) group.
 His doctoral thesis focuses on object-centric process mining.
 He plays a role as the main developer of pm4py, a leading Python library for process mining.
 Alessandro has made significant contributions to the integration of large language models within the pm4py framework.
 His work includes both development and research, with some publications that bridge the gap between large language models and the field of process mining.

 Program Committee